roman-milk/roman-milk.github.io/lilac-hot-18-horny-relentless.md

  Fuck, there it was.
 She and me, cumming hard together, then pausing -- sweaty, gasping for air, my dick still inside her tight, slushy pussy.

  Lilac looked down at the sight of my erection inside her cunt, all sorts of liquids dripping on her cuntlips and my balls and both our stomachs, and she laughed wickedly.
 "Ohhhh, shit, I'm such a slut!
 Uhhhh, gawwwd!"
-Report_Story #6